-Since Ativan or Xanax have a high potential for misuse, people with a history of drug or alcohol dependency should exercise caution when using these drugs.
+Since Ativan and Xanax have a high potential for misuse, people with a history of drug or alcohol dependency should exercise caution when using these drugs.

 Ativan treats more conditions than Xanax.
-The Food and Drug Administration (FDA) have approved Ativan for:
+The Food and Drug Administration (FDA) have approved the following uses:

 Ativan acts slower, and the body removes it slower than it does Xanax.
-This means that the effects of Ativan take longer to kick in, and they last for longer compared with those of Xanax.
+This means that the effects of Ativan take longer to kick in but last for longer compared with those of Xanax.
 Because of this, people may take Ativan less frequently than Xanax.

 The average half-life for Xanax, or the time taken for the body to remove half of the drug, is 11.2 hours.
 The body removes Ativan more slowly, with a half-life of 12 hours, or 18 hours for Ativan and its byproducts.